-Erotica: Surreptitiously taken photographs of children in play areas or other safe environments showing either underwear or varying degrees of nakedness costumes, and so on, from either commercial sources or family albums; pictures of children playing in normal settings, in which the context or organization of pictures by the collector indicates inappropriateness cryptocurrency-threat cryptocurrency-threat namespace available in JSON format at this location.
+Erotica: Surreptitiously taken photographs of children in play areas or other safe environments showing either underwear or varying degrees of nakedness cryptocurrency-threat cryptocurrency-threat namespace available in JSON format at this location.
 The JSON format can be freely reused in your application or automatically enabled in MISP taxonomy.